crahan/HolidayHackChallengeTemplate/README.md

 ![GitHub Settings](./img/github_settings.png)

-After a few minutes your writeup will be live at `https://<username>.github.io/<repository>` with `<username` your GitHub username and `<repository>` the name of your GitHub repository you forked the [HHC Template]https://github.com/crahan/HolidayHackChallenge2020/ project to.
+After a few minutes your writeup will be live at `https://<username>.github.io/<repository>`, with `<username` your GitHub username and `<repository>` the name of your GitHub repository where you forked the [HolidayHackChallengeTemplate](https://github.com/crahan/HolidayHackChallenge2020/) project to.